List of UK top-ten singles in 2023: Multiple entries

-Miley Cyrus achieves a streaming career best and prestigious Chart Double
+Miley Cyrus achieves a streaming career best and second prestigious Chart Double

 On 20 January 2023 (26 January 2023, week ending), Miley Cyrus debuted at number-one in the UK Singles Chart with "Flowers", which became her third number-one, and her first since "Wrecking Ball" topped the charts in October 2013.
 "Flowers" boasted 92,000 chart units and exceeded 9.9 million streams, Cyrus' biggest number in its first week.
 It was also the UK's largest first week activity since "As It Was" by Harry Styles in April 2022.
 Cyrus went on to achieve the prestigious Chart Double for the second time in her career in March 2023 when during the song's ninth week at number one, the album Endless Summer Vacation debuted at the top of the UK Albums Chart, ten years after this was achieved when Bangerz and "Wrecking Ball" topped both the albums and singles charts, respectively.

-Miguel earns chart success with sleeper hit
+Sleeper hits gain chart success

 On 27 January 2023 (2 February 2023, week ending), Miguel entered the top 10 of the UK Singles Chart at number 10 with "Sure Thing", which gave the American singer his first UK top 10 hit.
 Originally released in 2010, the song saw a resurgence in popularity worldwide in late 2022, due to a viral dance trend on TikTok.
 It eventually peaked at number 4 on 10 February 2023 (16 February 2023, week ending).

+Miguel was not the only artist to win big with a previously unheralded song.
+The Weeknd's 2016 album track "Die for You", taken from the album Starboy, took off on TikTok after Ariana Grande was added to a remix of the song.
+This led to the song entering the UK top 10 for the first time at number 4 on 3 March 2023 (9 March 2023, week ending), before rising to number 3 the following week, and staying in that position for two weeks.
+The song was also a big hit in the United States, topping the Billboard Hot 100 shortly after its ascension in the UK.

+Taylor Swift went onto achieve success with a sleeper hit later on in the year.
+On 7 July 2023 (13 July 2023, week ending), Swift earned her 22nd top-ten single with "Cruel Summer", taken from the album Lover.
+The song initially peaked at number 27 in September 2019 following the album's release, but saw a resurgence in popularity as Swift embarked on The Eras Tour resulting in the song subsequently becoming a single and entering the UK top 10 for the first time at number 6 and later peaking at number 2.